 10. Avoid black or neutral colour couches.

 Instead of the obvious black, brown or cream sofa, make a statement with a bold, block colour couch.
-Yellow, blue and orange sofas in particular are a brave but effective choice, and can really brighten a room.
+Yellow, blue and orange sofas in particular are a brave but effective choice, and can really brighten your living room.
 Though, you must choose the colour which you think best compliments your other furniture, so as not to look totally alien to the overall design of the room.

 Image credit : Therugseller.co.uk